January 22, 2021

 Developed decades ago as a way to keep up with changing technology, the DFD methodology helped capture the increasingly complex flow of data in a computer system.
 Data flow diagrams weaved together multiple popular concepts in information system design to become popular in the fields of academia and business analysis.

-Today, DFD is used in several ways:
+Today, a data flow diagram is used in several ways:

 • Software Engineering: data flow diagramming provides structure before coding begins and is one of the most helpful application architecture diagrams